Jasmine969/geoparticle-tutorial/docs/source/dam.rst

    lmp = lammps(cmdargs=['-screen', 'none', '-log', 'none'])

 Now create the simulation box.
-We can leave some buffer between the geometries and the box boundaries:
+We can leave some buffer between the geometries and the box boundaries.
+Access the x-, y-, and z-coordinates of the wall geometry using the ``xs``, ``ys``, and ``zs`` properties.

 .. code-block:: python
    fac_buf = 1